AlexGalays/collection-js/README.md

 ### map (item -> Any): Iterable
 Builds a new collection by applying a function to all items of this collection.
+Note: If you intended to invoke filter and map in succession you can merge these operations into just map() by returning Collection.NOT_MAPPED for the items that shouldn't be in the final collection.

 ### extractProperty (property: String): List
 Builds a List of the extracted properties of this collection of objects.